-The City of Mount Dora reserves the right to take temperatures or ask about self-monitoring of temperatures for any recreation program or entering recreation related facilities until further notice.
+The City of Mount Dora reserves the right to take temperatures or ask about self-monitoring of temperatures for participation in or attendance at any recreation program or upon entering recreation related facilities until further notice.

 About Our Programs

-Focused on active seniors, there will be free lunch, games, speakers, arts and crafts and perhaps new friends.
-Meets the 2nd and 4th Tuesday of the month.
-For additional information, contact Gina Conway at (352) 729-6394.
+Focused on active seniors, there will be free lunch, games, speakers, arts and crafts and perhaps new friends. meets the 2nd and the 4th Tuesdays of the month.
+For additional information, contact Gina Conway at 352-729-6394

-Thu, Aug 13Zen Yoga Learning Yoga will show you that the body and breath are intimately connected with the mind and how taking a holistic approach to your daily life can bring harmony to all that you do.
-So much can be achieved through learning yoga; we hope that you will be inspired to make it a part of your life.
-Ages 16 and up.
+Learning Yoga will show you that the body and breath are intimately connected with the mind and how taking a holistic approach to your daily life can bring harmony to all that you do.
+So much can be achieved through learning yoga.
+We hope you will be inspired to make it part of your life.